-In women, Low Testosterone Levels can have a dramatic impact on sexual desire, as well as sexual pleasure and lubrication.
-Though Testosterone is not currently commonly prescribed for women, as we understand the implications of Testosterone Therapy for Women, medical approaches will almost certainly appear in the future.
+In women, low testosterone levels can have a dramatic impact on sexual desire, as well as sexual pleasure and lubrication.
+Though testosterone is not currently commonly prescribed for women, as we understand the implications of testosterone therapy for women, therapeutic approaches will almost certainly appear in the future.

-Testosterone Deficiency is most commonly associated with ills of a sexual nature.
+Testosterone deficiency is most commonly associated with ills of a sexual nature.
 Men with Low-T struggle to generate sexual and romantic passion for their partner.
 They also tend to have issues with erectile function and general sexual performance.
-This is where most people’s knowledge of Testosterone Deficiency ends, however.
-Testosterone is an important anabolic and androgenic hormone.
+This is where most people’s knowledge of testosterone deficiency ends, however.
+Testosterone is a critical anabolic and androgenic hormone.
 Low-T causes metabolism to fall, which leads to weight gain.
 It suppresses the body’s ability to generate muscle mass.

-Low-T also plays a powerful role in maintaining healthy energy levels.
-One of the most debilitating symptoms of Testosterone Deficiency is fatigue.
-Furthermore, robust Testosterone Levels are strongly associated with psychological health in men.
+Low-T also plays an influential role in maintaining healthy energy levels.
+One of the most debilitating symptoms of testosterone deficiency is fatigue.
+Furthermore, robust testosterone levels are strongly associated with psychological health in men.
 Low-T is correlated with increased incidence of depression, anxiety, and low confidence.
-As you can see, Testosterone Deficiency has a distinctly negative impact on overall wellness in men that reaches far beyond sexual health!
+As you can see, testosterone deficiency has a distinctly negative impact on overall wellness in men that reaches far beyond sexual health!

 What is the Threshold of Low-T?

-Testosterone is present and important in both men and women.
+Testosterone is present and essential for both men and women.
 In men, the hormone is produced primarily by the testes, but also by the adrenal glands.
 In women, Testosterone is produced in small amounts by both the adrenal glands and the ovaries.
-Testosterone Deficiency is defined as Testosterone Levels below a certain threshold which are also combined with noticeable symptoms associated with Low-T. The general “normal” range for Testosterone Production among males is 350-1230 ng/dl.
+Testosterone deficiency is defined as testosterone levels below a certain threshold which are also combined with noticeable symptoms associated with Low-T. The general “normal” range for testosterone production among males is 350-1,230 ng/dL.

-There is ongoing debate regarding the threshold for Testosterone Deficiency, but this is the current rule of thumb.
-Of course, your Hormone Doctor will use his or her personal judgment regarding your need for treatment, because some men are more sensitive to hormone decline than others, and may require treatment even if they are currently at the lower end of normal.
-Less than 350 ng/dl is almost universally considered Low-T. Women need significantly less Testosterone to function normally.
-The baseline for Testosterone Deficiency in Women is regarded as 70 ng/dl.
-While Progesterone and Estrogen are far more dominant in women, Testosterone still plays a vital role.
+There is an ongoing debate regarding the threshold for testosterone deficiency, but this is the current rule of thumb.
+Of course, your hormone doctor will use his or her judgment regarding your need for treatment, because some men are more sensitive to hormone decline than others, and may require treatment even if they are currently at the lower end of normal.
+Less than 350 ng/dL is almost universally considered Low-T. Women need significantly less testosterone to function normally.
+The baseline for testosterone deficiency in women is regarded as 70 ng/dL.
+While progesterone and estrogen are far more dominant in women, testosterone still plays a vital role.

 How Common is Testosterone Deficiency?

-Low-T in incredibly common in the United States and symptoms are appearing in men at an earlier age than before, because of widespread issues such as diabetes, obesity, and sedentary lifestyle.
-The FDA believes that around five million males in the United States currently struggle with Testosterone Deficiency.
+Low-T is incredibly common in the United States and symptoms are appearing in men at an earlier age than before, because of widespread issues such as diabetes, obesity, and sedentary lifestyle.
+The FDA believes that around five million males in the United States currently struggle with testosterone deficiency.
 It’s also recognized that Low-T is frequently misdiagnosed.

-For example, men often experience anxiety, fatigue, and mood swings as a result of Testosterone Deficiency, which can easily be misconstrued as clinical depression.
-It’s becoming increasingly common for physicians to test for Low-T at earlier ages than ever before, to assess the patient’s potential need for Hormone Replacement Therapy.
+For example, men often experience anxiety, fatigue, and mood swings as a result of testosterone deficiency, which can easily be misconstrued as clinical depression.
+It’s becoming increasingly common for physicians to test for Low-T at earlier ages than ever before, to assess the patient’s potential need for Hormone Replacement Therapy (HRT).

 How Can I Relieve the Symptoms of Low-T?

-There are some things that you can do to help improve your baseline Testosterone Production.
-For example, anaerobic exercise, such as weightlifting, has an impressive impact on Testosterone Production, as does High-Intensity Interval Training, a brand of cardiovascular exercise that emphasizes pushing your body to the limit periodically to put pressure on your body and your muscles.
+There are some things that you can do to help improve your baseline testosterone production.
+For example, anaerobic exercise, such as weightlifting, has an impressive impact on testosterone production, as does High-Intensity Interval Training (HIIT), a brand of cardiovascular exercise that emphasizes pushing your body to the limit periodically to put pressure on your body and your muscles.
 You can also cut back on smoking, drinking, or improve your diet.
-Even adopting better sleeping habits can lead to improved Testosterone Levels!
+Even adopting better sleeping habits can lead to enhanced testosterone levels!

 Of course, as we mentioned, the older that you get, the lower that your baseline will ultimately become, in spite of your most conscientious efforts.
-Declining Testosterone Levels are simply an unavoidable aspect of aging without medical intervention.
-Luckily, Testosterone Replacement Therapy has proven itself to be safe and effective in the war against Low-T. There are many forms of Testosterone HRT, including creams which are intended to be applied topically, patches which are adhered to the skin, and Testosterone Injections.
-The most common forms of Low-T Injection are Testosterone Cypionate and Testosterone Enanthate.
+Declining testosterone levels are just an unavoidable aspect of aging without medical intervention.
+Luckily, Testosterone Replacement Therapy (TRT) has proven itself to be safe and effective in the war against Low-T. There are many forms of testosterone HRT, including creams which are intended to be applied topically, patches which are adhered to the skin, and testosterone injections.
+The most common forms of Low-T injection are Testosterone Cypionate and Testosterone Enanthate.

 Hormone Clinics for Low-T and Hormone Replacement Therapy

-If our analysis shows that you can safely benefit from Bio-Identical Testosterone, we can get you started right away!
-We work with local doctors to make the process of HRT Diagnosis and Treatment simple and easy!
-We offer free consultation, and we’d love to work with you to help you overcome Hormone Imbalance and Deficiency!
-We also offer other treatments such as Bio-Identical HGH Therapy, Sermorelin Acetate, the HCG Diet, and more!
+If our analysis shows that you can safely benefit from bio-identical testosterone, we can get you started right away!
+We work with local doctors to make the process of HRT diagnosis and treatment simple and easy!
+We offer a free consultation, and we’d love to work with you to help you overcome hormone imbalance and deficiency!
+We also offer other treatments such as bio-identical HGH therapy, Sermorelin Acetate, the HCG Diet, and more!